kea-dpd/.github/profile/README.md

 #### T-Shaped people
 With the roles described above, it's important to emphasize that you work as a team, and ideally you are all contributing to all areas - you will become _T-shaped;_ at the same time representing both broad knowledge, and yet specialized in certain fields.
 This is how a team covers most ground.

-You will be working intensely low-code and no-code tools simply to speed things up.
+You will be working intensely with relevant tools simply to speed things up.

 </details>